Frequently Asked Questions

 - Can I get the source code?

 - Can MailTester.com check a whole database for me?

 When an e-mail is sent, the following actions are taken:

-Finally, the recipient will find the mail when checking the mailbox (e.g. using a POP3 or IMAP-client).
+- The recipient will find the mail when checking the mailbox (e.g. using webmail or software using the POP3 or IMAP protocol).